We would like to try to explain some of the complexities of music use and royalty free music. We’ve tried to make this as short as we could:

 A year later, your film ends up getting broadcast on BBC, or perhaps a local TV network, or on YouTube.
 Now, the composer will receive a small payment for this.
 This money is however just taken from the already paid, annual license that the broadcaster pays to the performance rights organization.
 No extra money is payable by anybody.
 Nobody has incurred any extra expenses, because the license money was already paid by the broadcaster, as a large annual fee.

 So, whilst the music is not entirely free of all strings, it is still fair to call it royalty-free because neither the content producer nor the broadcaster (who already has an annual license) has to pay any royalties.

 The only time an actual additional expense would come into this situation would be if you decide to broadcast the music yourself, and you don’t already have a broadcasting license.
 For example, at a concert or at some kind of venue that doesn’t already have a PRO license.
 Some countries also consider telephone music-on-hold to be a “broadcast” – other countries do not.

 As far as trade shows or sports events, here you would expect the venue/hall to already have a license from their country’s performance royalty organization, but you may want to check that.

 There are some composers who are not a member of any kind of composers’ society what so ever.
-They are not members of any mechanical rights society, so their music can be manufactured on DVD/CD etc. without paying any mechanical license fees to any organisation.
-And they are also not members of any performance rights organization, so their music can be freely broadcast and played in public without paying any broadcasting license to any collection society what so ever.
-Their music can be said to be “completely royalty free” – also known as “Non-PRO music”, “PRS free music”, “GEMA free music” and so on.
+They are not members of any performance rights organization, so their music can be freely broadcast and played in public without paying any broadcasting license to any collection society whatsoever.
+Their music can be said to be “completely royalty free” – also known as “Non PRO music”, “PRS free music”, “GEMA free music”, “Copyright free music” and so on.